SaltwaterC/sysadmin-tools/doc/suites/aws-tools/ebs-auto-snapshot.js.md

 ## Usage mode

-Add your AWS credentials (accessKeyId + secretAccessKey) at the top of the ebs-auto-snapshot.js script, into the settings object.
-Place the script to your server machine.
+Add your AWS credentials (accessKeyId + secretAccessKey) into the ebs-settings.js script.
+Place the scripts to your server machine.
 Install the dependencies.
 Add it to the crontab.

 You may edit the regions where it operates (by default it operates only in us-east-1).
 You may change the number of snapshots to keep per volume.
 By default it keeps 30 snapshots per volume.